Attendance Requirements and Examinations

-To maintain “good” academic standing and to be conferred a degree, doctoral students are required to achieve at least a 3.00 cumulative grade-point average (GPA) in the doctoral program.
+To maintain “good” academic standing and to be conferred a degree, doctoral students are required to achieve a minimum 3.00 (“B” average) cumulative grade-point average (GPA) in the doctoral program.
 A student’s GPA calculation includes all university courses taken to fulfill the doctoral degree program requirements, doctoral foundation program courses completed and undergraduate courses taken to satisfy doctoral course prerequisites and foundation program requirements.
 Coursework used to fulfill proficiency requirements will not be included in the programmatic GPA unless the student completes the courses after seeking admission to or being admitted to the DBA program.

 In addition to achieving an overall minimum 3.00 GPA, doctoral students must earn a grade of “B-” or better in order for a course to be used to satisfy the program’s requirements.
 Students may repeat courses or complete extra elective courses if needed to raise their program GPAs to meet the minimum GPA requirement.

 Doctoral students whose GPA falls below the 3.00 (“B” average) cumulative grade point average requirement will be placed on academic probation.
 The probation period will be the lesser of eight units, or the units remaining for degree completion, during which time the student must achieve the minimum required GPA.
 All doctoral students on academic probation must consult with the director of the doctoral program for approval to register for courses each term.
 Students on academic probation will be officially removed from probation status after the trimester term in which they achieve the minimum required GPA.

 Open Enrollment Status Students